confluentinc/ksql/docs-md/concepts/ksql-architecture.md

 ---
 layout: page
 title: ksqlDB Architecture
-tagline: Internals of KSQL
+tagline: Internals of ksqlDB
-description: Quick tour under the hood of the KSQL engine
+description: Quick tour under the hood of the ksqlDB engine.
 ---

 You can use ksqlDB to build event streaming applications from {{ site.aktm }}